MarwanOsama7/Hospital_mangement_system/README.md

 # Hospital_mangement_system
-for a manage to  hospital
+Desktop Application for a manage to  hospital